Śmigus-dyngus: Hungary

-In Hungary, this Easter Monday custom is known as locsolkodás (sprinkling).
+Among Hungarians in Hungary and in the Carpathian Basin, this Easter Monday custom is known as locsolkodás (sprinkling).
 It is common between continental Hungarians and Hungarian Americans.
 Traditionally, young men splashed young women with a bucket of cold water (usually at dawn, when the girls were still in bed).
 Fifty years ago, it was still common to see girls thrown into the trough, dressed in their finest for the noble occasion.
-It is no longer common, it was a rural form of flirting.
 In return, women are expected to provide men with either painted eggs or a drink of palinka.